ElectronicBabylonianLiterature/cuneiform-ocr-classification-detection/README.md

 This is due to dependencies of the two repositories.
 For the data use https://github.com/ElectronicBabylonianLiterature/cuneiform-ocr-data.

-The checkpoints of the pretrained models can be found here: https://syncandshare.lrz.de/getlink/fi39rfQ11LtbxEBTmwVs2u/
+The checkpoints of the pretrained models can be found here: https://syncandshare.lrz.de/getlink/fi39rfQ11LtbxEBTmwVs2u/ There should be folder `cuneiform-ocr-classification-detection/checkpoints/` with all checkpoints

 ### Requirements (Tested with Python 3.11 )